fuhengwu2021/distributedai/chapter6-distributed-inference-fundamentals-and-vllm/main.md

 ### Status

-Expert parallelism is **planned** for vLLM but not yet implemented.
-This is especially important for large MoE models like DeepSeek R1.
+Expert parallelism is **implemented and available** in vLLM.
+It can be enabled with the `--enable-expert-parallel` flag, which is especially important for large MoE models like DeepSeek R1 and DeepSeek V3.

+**Note**: EP requires additional dependencies (DeepEP, pplx-kernels, DeepGEMM) and may not be fully stable for all model/quantization/hardware combinations.
+Some models may require specific configurations or have limitations.
+See the [vLLM Expert Parallel Deployment documentation](https://docs.vllm.ai/en/latest/serving/expert_parallel_deployment/) for details.

 ## Trade-offs of Tensor Parallelism